AgyLuczak/SECOND-STORY-SHOP/README.md

 The Order History section provides a detailed look at the user's past purchases.
 Each order is listed with a clickable order number, date, list of items purchased, and the total cost of the order.
 This not only allows users to track their spending and review past items but also offers a way to quickly access specific order details through a link to a more detailed order history page.

+- **Toasts**

+The toasts feature provides users with a quick and visually distinct method of displaying important notifications.
+Toasts serve as a non-intrusive way to communicate success messages, alerts, and prompts.
+These notifications allow users to stay informed about actions like adding products to their bag or successfully placing an order.

 - **Atulah: User Account Management Feature**